About the website and me:

 I set up the website in July 2019 with the aim of informing the reader about outdated (mainly analogue) media by means of instructions accompanied by detailed photos and sometimes short (mainly humorous) films.
 Although the website and the hobby go hand in hand, the website is more of an extra for me.
 It's nice to be able to share your hobby with the outside world, I like to inform others about what it means to work with old sound media.

 At the same time, it is a lot of work to keep a website running.
-The extent to which I work on the website varies, sometimes I am busy every day for weeks in a row, and it can also happen that nothing is done for a month.
+The extent to which I work on the website varies, sometimes I am working on it every day for weeks in a row, but it can also happen that nothing is done for a whole month.
 It's just how much time and energy I have to tinker with the website.
 To make an overview of all types of work out there:

 - Capturing photos and videos as I work on equipment.

 - Build pages with topics like information, repair, or blogs.

 - Finding the right information and clearly communicating it on the website.

 - Complete pages (some are still missing information).

 - Make corrections, look for language errors and incorrect information, adjust this to the correct one.